pragsmike/tract/README.md

-Excellent point.
-Setting clear expectations for the target audience right at the beginning is crucial.
-That's a perfect addition.

-Here is the updated `README.md` with the requested introductory paragraph.

----

 # `tract`: A Substack Content Extractor

 > **Note:** `tract` is a tool for power users and developers.
 It requires comfort with the command line, editing configuration files (YAML), and managing a multi-step workflow.
 If you are looking for a "no-code" or simple browser-extension-based scraping solution, this is not it!